How to Build a Utilities App Like Bitmoji?

 - It’s the most popular utilities app in the Apple App Store during the same period.
 Read more about this analysis in this SimilarWeb report.

-A project to develop an app like Bitmoji involves the following steps:
+A project to develop a utilities app like Bitmoji involves the following steps:

 1. Decide on the project scope